c3lang/c3-web/src/content/docs/Language Overview/primer.md

 sidebar:
     order: 36
 ---

+# Overview
+This is intended for existing C programmers.

 This primer is intended as a guide to how the C syntax – and in some cases C semantics – is different in C3.
 It is intended to help you take a piece of C code and understand how it can be converted manually to C3.

-#### Struct, enum and union declarations
+## Struct, Enum And Union Declarations

 Don't add a `;` after enum, struct and union declarations, and note the slightly different syntax for declaring a named struct inside of a struct.